-If you’ve been following my posts lately, you’re probably wondering: why is she making all these vinegars?
-I mean, enough with the vinegars already.
+If you’ve been following my posts lately, you’re probably wondering: why is she making all these kinds of vinegar?
+I mean, enough with the vinegar already.
 Well, truth-be-told, I am setting up a mobile pantry to take on the road.
 I will be leaving to care for a friend over the next 4-5 months during her convalescence after back surgery, and she has agreed to be my lab rat, which means she’ll be turning over her kitchen and pantry lock, stock, and proverbial barrel to me as her personal chef.

 And how does any of this pertain to vinegar?

 I will be addressing the benefits of vinegar in a later post.
 For now, apple chutney immediately comes to mind with this infusion of curry spices, apples, and mint.
 Perfect for glazing apple galette’s and tarts, or savory enough to used as bar-b-que glaze.

 Recipe notes: What you will need: 1-qt Mason jar and strainer.
 Active prep time 10-minutes.
 Inactive time 1-2 weeks for curing.
 Vinegar yields 2-cups.
 Gastrique yields 2/3-1/2 cup.
 Cooking time 15-20minutes.
 Difficulty level: Very easy

 - 2-apples (preferably granny smith or gala), cored and cut